enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 :::{cpp:var} int previewRatioMode = -1;

 The preview aspect ratio mode of the camera.
 Can be one of the following values:
-- `0`: `fillAvailableSpace` (default): The preview will fill the available space, by squashing or stretching the preview if needed.
-- `1`: `fitToPicture`: The preview will be scaled to fit the picture, with black bars on the sides if needed.
+- `0`: `fillWithCrop` (default): The preview will be scaled to fit the picture, cropping the sides if needed.
 The aspect ratio of the preview will be kept.
+- `1`: `fillWithBlackBars`: The preview will be scaled to fit the picture, with black bars on the sides if needed.
+The aspect ratio of the preview will be kept.
+- `2`: `fillWithStretch`: The preview will fill the available space, by squashing or stretching the preview if needed.
+The aspect ratio of the preview can be altered.
 - `-1`: The preview aspect ratio mode is not set.
 The default value will be used.
 :::